 EXPANSION GRANT RECIPIENTS

-After careful evaluation and recommendation from the Advisory Board, the Board of Trustees unanimously voted to award the Martha's Vineyard Museum with a grant for $219,138 and Martha's Vineyard Community Services with a Provisional Grant for $1,000,000 to support their excellent work for Island children, teens and young adults.
-Synopses and images below outline their award-winning proposals.
+After careful evaluation and recommendation from the Advisory Board, the Board of Trustees unanimously voted to award the Vineyard Youth Tennis with a grant for $250,000 to support their excellent work for Island children, teens and young adults.
+Other grant awards will be announced in February.
+Synopses and images below outline the award-winning proposals.